99x/architecture.99x.io/docs/kickstarters/aws-microservices/technical-overview.md

 **Responses**
 - [200 - ok] type response will be returned as a success output together with the modified customer order in the response body.
 - [400 - bad request] type response will be returned with a validation error if the given order no does not exist.

-## Delete Order
-**[DELETE] /api/customer-order/{id}**

-This endpoint is defined to delete a customer order.
-Following are the responsibilities of the endpoint.

-* Validate if received order no exists in the database.
-* Validate if order is not in "Approved" status.
-* Delete record in the database.

-**Header**

-* Authorization : Bearer <auth-token>
-* Content-Type : application/json

-**Responses**
-- [200 - ok] type response will be returned as a success output.
-- [400 - bad request] type response will be returned with a validation error if the given order no does not exist.